-3 Study Tips to Help You Pass the PANCE
+The 3 Study Tips I Used to Pass the PANCE

 Nobody gets to be a certified PA just for having good bedside manners.
 If you don’t practice, you don’t pass your PA exams; as a historically poor test taker, this meant months of anxiety and stress leading up to the PANCE.
 I felt that no matter what method I was using, I couldn’t be sure it was enough to get me through the proverbial PANCE—the mecca of all PA exams that my classmates and I had been preparing for over 28 straight months.

 Sadly, during rotation exams, I learned the hard way that simply “knowing” the information doesn’t mean you can pass the exam.
 It became clear that knowing how to take the test was equally as important.
 We’ve all heard this before, and it aggravated me to no end.
 If I knew “how to take the test” don’t you think I would be doing it?!
 No one could ever tell me what these secret test-taking skills were.

 When I began using Rosh Review to practice for my rotation exams, my scores skyrocketed.
 I carried these three study tactics through to my PANCE review and they proved me well:

 1. Subdivide your topics